Self-Correcting Text-to-Video Generation with Misalignment Detection and Localized Refinement: Additional Qualitative Results

-We experiment with iteratively performing \ours{} to further improve the text-video alignments.
-We monitor the \dsgours{} score and terminate the iterative refinement when the \dsgours{} reaches 1.0 (max score), and use video ranking with K=5 candidates.
-As illustrated in \cref{fig:multi_round_plot}, iterative refinement benefits all three prompt splits (count / color / action) of EvalCrafter.
-Additional iterative refinement examples are provided in \cref{fig:fig_iterative}.
+We observe the effect of applying \ours{} iteratively to further improve text–video alignment.
+At each step, we monitor the video score and terminate the refinement process once it reaches the maximum value of 1.0.
+We use video ranking with $K=5$.
+As shown in \cref{fig:multi_round_plot}, iterative refinement consistently improves performance across all three splits (count, color, and action) in EvalCrafter.